C0deWiser/polyglot/concepts.md

 This translation service is to extend `\Illuminate\Translation\Translator`, adding Gettext support.

-Gettext can perfectly extract strings from source codes, and it is powerfull translation service itself.
+Gettext can perfectly extract strings from source codes, and it is powerful translation service itself.
 Furthermore, we may combine both ways: translate some strings in a traditional way, and the rest using gettext.

 We may utilize online translation services.